reasonml/upgradeSyntaxFrom2To3/README.md

 upgradeSyntaxFrom2To3 mySource/*
 ```

+**Make sure you did install bs-platform 2.0.0**.
+Sometimes your lockfile might have locked it to `1.x`.

 The script accepts a list of files/globs to convert.
 Pass as many as you want.
 It'll intelligently skip over any file that's not Reason.

 After you're done converting your projects: